robert-lindsey/WCRP/README.md

-# Forgetting
+# Forgetting and Student Abilities

+This is the version of WCRP we used in our [EDM2016 paper](http://arxiv.org/pdf/1604.02416v1.pdf).

 This branch contains a slight extension to BKT.
-It allows for forgetting.
+It allows for forgetting and individualization of guess and slip probabilities.

-If you're trying to replicate the results of the paper, do not use this branch.
+If you're trying to replicate the results of the [NIPS2014 paper](http://www.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/LindseyKhajahMozer2014.pdf), do not use this branch.

 # WCRP